Research

 My research focuses on understanding factors that affect or relate to decision-making patterns.
 Check out my lab page, PEDL, for more information on our current research!

-I am also interested in leveraging digital and social media for effective teaching.
+I am also interested in using collaborative and active learning to increase effective teaching.
 You can find more information on that work under Teaching.

 In graduate school, my work focused on how decision-making changes across the lifespan and the neural correlates of these changes.
 I used fMRI and behavioral choice tasks to measure brain activity during choices.
 In one study, we found that older adults who show disadvantageous decision-making in real world situations tend to show less brain activation in the “value network” – a set of brain regions that helps us create value/meaning.